mostlybadfly/lita-recipe/README.md

 # lita-recipe

-A bot that will reply with a link to a random trending recipe on Food2Fork.
+A Lita handler that will reply with a link to a random trending recipe on Food2Fork.

 ## Installation